ashish01/hn-data-dumps/README.md

 ./hn_async2.py
 ```

-This will start downloading all items sequentially starting with id 1 to the current max from Firebase DB and store them locally as bucketed Parquet files under `data/`.
+This will start downloading all items sequentially starting with id 1 to the current max from Firebase DB and store them locally as a Parquet file under `data/`.
 Once the initial download is finished, which can take a long time depending on your computer and network, subsequent runs only download the new items created since the last run so they finish quickly.

 ## Data Schema